smartdevicelink/sdl_evolution/proposals/0219-ios-check-type.md

 Instead of method above use next methods:

-For optional values, can be used functions that return object of classType or nil:
+For optional values, can use functions that return object of classType or nil:
 `- (nullable id)sdl_objectForName:(SDLName)name ofClass:(Class)classType;`.
 `- (nullable NSArray *)sdl_objectsForName:(SDLName)name ofClass:(Class)classType`.